localstack/docs/content/en/tutorials/using-terraform-with-testcontainers-and-localstack/index.md

                 -v ./target/product-lambda.jar:/etc/localstack/init/ready.d/target/product-lambda.jar
 ```

-This is the easiest way to quickly spin up the necessary resources at startup.
+This is the easiest way to quickly spin up the desired services at startup.
-The command starts LocalStack with the configuration to automatically install the `localstack-extension-terraform-init` extension and
+The command starts LocalStack with the configuration to automatically install the **`localstack-extension-terraform-init`** [extension]({{<ref "/user-guide/extensions/">}}) and
 mount the necessary files into the container: the Terraform configuration file and the Lambda JAR file.
+The extension will install both `terraform` and `tflocal` into your LocalStack container, and enable the init hook runners to detect Terraform files.
+You can also organize your Terraform files into subdirectories if you want.

 If Docker gives you any trouble regarding mounting permissions, you can add `$(pwd)` in front of the local paths, to turn them into
 absolute paths.

+Since the initialization hook runs `terraform init`, the AWS Terraform provider will be downloaded in the container every time.
+You can avoid this by mounting a directory instead of a single file.
+Any Terraform state including the `.terraform` folder that contains the provider, will be cached on your host directory, however they may require `sudo` permissions to modify or delete, as they are created by the container.

 ##### Docker compose

-Another way of easily starting LocalStack with the desired resources is using `docker compose`.
-In the root folder, there is a
-[`docker-compose.yml`](https://github.com/localstack-samples/terraform-init-hooks-demo/blob/main/docker-compose.yml) file with all the essential configs:
+Another way of starting LocalStack with the desired services is using `docker compose`.
+In the root folder, there is a [`docker-compose.yml`](https://github.com/localstack-samples/terraform-init-hooks-demo/blob/main/docker-compose.yml) file with all the essential configs:

 Environment Variables:
 - **LOCALSTACK_AUTH_TOKEN**: Required for using LocalStack Pro.